BossRighteous/MiSTer_Games_GUI/README.md

 - Executable on MiSTer via SSH
 - UDP connection to GroovyMiSTer via localhost loopback
 - 256x240p@60hz default resolution rendering
-- Blit Loop @6hz
+- Blit Loop @60hz
 - Rectangle Bitmap region composite and buffer manipulation
+- Image loading from data_utils DAT creation
+- Bitmap Font loading from data_utils DAT creation
+- FontSheet with trimmable text box rendering
+- SpriteSheet cell based blitting minimally working
+- Awkward implementation of CLI args, will rework
+- "Themes" abstract with hooks for rendering
+- Idle frame queues for cross-frame work or deferred blit sequencing

 ## Blocking Issues
 - No input listening is currently available in GroovyMiSTer or `/dev/input/` and must be simulated

 ## Roadmap
-- Sprite Sheet blitting
-- Font DAT generation and blitting
+- Reworking args and app level boot/settings
-- gamelist.xml parsing to DAT file
 - CLI utility for remote input simulation
+- Arcade15 theme support for state machine and 'screens'
+- Will expiriment with direct XML parsing and PNG native loading
+- Othewise utils for gamelist.xml parsing and images to DAT files